Virtual Reality and the Future of the Construction Industry

 Last year, we launched our ‘think inside the Boxer’ campaign for our BPS range of units.
 The campaign made use of VR and custom made Boxer VR headsets to take customers into the Nuaire factory.
 We believe that technological advancements such as AR/VR are the future for the construction industry.
 That’s why this year we have invested in Sketchfab.

-Sketchfab is an online 3D model viewer that will allow us to showcase high-quality models of our units and can even showcase animations made in-house.
+Sketchfab is an online 3D model viewer that will allow us to showcase high-quality models of our units, including office ventilation systems for commercial use, can even showcase animations made in-house.
 From within the viewer, customers can rotate our 3D models around 360°, allowing them to better understand unit design.
 The website allows for a view of the models performing various pre-set animations, such as different unit configurations or stages of installation/maintenance.

 Where AR/VR will take the construction industry is anyone’s guess, but it’s clear that investment into digital technology is certainly a way to expand potential.
 The ability to view a fully rotatable ventilation unit from a computer screen is certainly the type of technology Nuaire believes in and will keep investing in.